 "Solid" means that it is not a liquid or a gas at standard temperature and pressure.
 Water is not a mineral because it is a liquid.

 "Definite chemical composition" means that all occurrences of that mineral have a chemical composition that varies within a specific limited range.
 For example: the mineral halite (known as "rock salt" when it is mined) has a chemical composition of NaCl.
 It is made up of an equal number of atoms of sodium and chlorine.

 "Ordered internal structure" means that the atoms in a mineral are arranged in a systematic and repeating pattern.
 The structure of the mineral halite is shown in the illustration on this page.
 Halite is composed of an equal ratio of sodium and chlorine atoms arranged in a cubic pattern.

 |Did You Know?
 Although liquid water is not a mineral, it is a mineral when it freezes.
 Ice is a naturally occurring, inorganic solid with a definite chemical composition and an ordered internal structure.
 Learn more.|

 The Word "Mineral"

 The word "mineral" is used in many different ways.
-The definition given above is a formal
+Here are some examples:

 Mineral Commodities in Industry